bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 About 170MB of disk space on the Seagate Central Data partition will be required while performing this procedure.

-The procedure will result in about 90MB worth of newly installed files on the Seagate Central Root partition.
+The procedure will result in up to about 90MB worth of newly installed files on the Seagate Central Root partition.
 The Root partition on an unmodified Seagate Central typically has in the order of 500MB free so hopefully this small addition of files will not cause any problems.